Jagjit Singh Dardi

-Recognition: Padma Shri
+Awards and recognitions

 In the year 2022, Govt of India conferred the Padma Shri award, the third highest award in the Padma series of awards, on Jagjit Singh Dardi for his distinguished service in the field of trade and industry.
 The award is in recognition of his service as a "Veteran Punjabi Media Leader and Educationist, Chairman of Chardikala group".

-Other recognitions

 Other recognitions conferred on Jagjit Singh Dardi include: